92 Creative and Cheap Wedding Favour Ideas

 19. Personalised Nutella bottles

-Socks are a classic gift for the groom, in case of cold feet, but they can also make lovely favours.
+Socks are a classic gift for the groom, in case of cold feet, but they can also make lovely wedding favours.
 Personalise with a phrase like ‘The perfect pair’ or budget-allowing with your guests’ names.

 21. Mini olive oil

 Getting married in Italy or Greece?
-Reflect the destination in your favours with mini bottles of the local olive oil, presented perfectly with a chic personalised label.
+Reflect the destination in your wedding favours with mini bottles of the local olive oil, presented perfectly with a chic personalised label.

 22. Coffee stencil